-The average consumer may think he or she shops based on practicality and logic, but usually, that is not the case.
-A lot of subconscious work goes into the average consumer’s choice of a product when presented with choices on a store shelf or an e-commerce page, and these choices may be made in a split second, even when people tell themselves they are “browsing.”
+The average consumer may think he or she shops based on practicality and logic, but that's not the case.
+A lot of subconscious work goes into the average consumer’s choice of a product when presented with decisions on a store shelf or e-commerce page.
+These choices can be made in a split second, even when people tell themselves they're just “browsing.”

 People can select products subconsciously, in only a fraction of a second.

-Effective packaging design understands consumers and allows them to satisfy themselves that they are making a rational decision, while still appealing to emotion, culture, and preferences.
-It is a lot to ask from simple packaging design, but brands know that design can mean the difference between a successful product and one that languishes on the shelf.
+Effective packaging design understands consumers, allowing them to feel satisfied they're making rational decisions while still appealing to emotions, cultures, and preferences.
+It's a lot to ask from simple packaging design, but brands know effective CPG packaging can mean the difference between a successful product and one that languishes.
 Here are six essential elements of effective packaging design.

-Packaging design does not necessarily have to shout the loudest from the shelf, but it must stand out by communicating the very essence of the product’s unique selling proposition.
-Shapes, colors, orientations, and textures all play a role.
-Even brands that pride themselves on understated or elegant packaging designs often make those designs so that they are different from others, and may stand out because of their understated or elegant nature.
+Packaging design doesn't have to shout the loudest from a shelf, but it must stand out by communicating the very essence of a product’s selling proposition.
+Shapes, colors, orientations, and textures all play roles.
+Even brands that pride themselves on understated or elegant packaging designs make those designs so they're different from others and stand out because of their understated or elegant nature.

-2. It Must Make the Brand and Purpose Clear
+2. Your CPG Packaging Must Make the Brand and Its Purpose Clear.

-Even the most generic budget brands make their product and purpose clear, or else nobody will buy them because nobody will know what they are.
-While the budget brand may simply state “Tomato Sauce,” other brands must make that clear as a baseline for all other packaging design considerations.
-People will not buy a product if they do not know what it is and what it does.
+Even the most generic budget brands make their products and purposes clear.
+Otherwise, nobody buys them because they won't know what they are.
+While the budget brand may simply state “tomato sauce,” other brands must make that clear as a baseline for all other packaging design considerations.
+People will not buy a product if they don't know what it is or what it does.

-Emotions are closely linked to memories, and brand packaging designs that provoke emotions are more memorable than those that do not.
+Emotions are closely linked to memories.
+Brand packaging designs that provoke emotions are more memorable than those that don't.
 Precisely what those emotions are may vary.
-Some brands may appeal to consumers’ sense of nostalgia, joy, or aspiration, for example.
-Marketing that plucks at people’s emotions is more effective than marketing that simply touts features and benefits.
+Some brands appeal to consumers’ sense of nostalgia, joy, or aspiration.
+Marketing that strikes people’s emotions is more effective than marketing that just touts features and benefits.
 That is because the emotional parts of the brain are key to forming long-term memories.

 There is a reason brands use puppies and babies in packaging design.